stjosephcontent/skel/README.md

 Ask all servers what their nginx conf files look like `$ ./fleet all 'cat /etc/nginx/sites-enabled/*'`

-Notice above that we used single quotes to avoid shell expansion happening on our machine as opposed to the taget machine
+Notice above that we used single quotes to avoid shell expansion happening on our machine, but allowing it to happen on the target machine.

 ## listcrypt
-This command lists all files that are or should be encrypted, according to `./.git/crypt.sh`.
+This command lists all files that are or should be encrypted, according to `.git/crypt.sh`.
 It must be run from the root of the repo.
 `$ ./listcrypt`

 ## encrypt
-This command encrypts any files that should be and are not encrypted, according to `./.git/crypt.sh`.
+This command encrypts any files that should be and are not encrypted, according to `.git/crypt.sh`.
 `$ ./encrypt`

 ## decrypt
-This command decrypts all encrypted files that `./.git/crypt.sh` thinks should be encrypted.
+This command decrypts all encrypted files that `.git/crypt.sh` thinks should be encrypted.
 `$ ./decrypt`

 ## ansible.cfg
 This file allows dicts to be composed from several var files in ansible, avoiding unpleasant clobbering.
-You must include it at the root of your repo.
+I write deployment scripts assuming this is the case, so you should include it at the root of your repo if you want deployment scripts to be well behaved.

 ### deploy/inventories/aws

 This file lists all your target hosts.
-Many apps will only have two: *stage* and *prod*. `./a` understands this as a target, and refers to a host group.
-You should always target a host group, even if that group only consists of one host.
+Many apps will only have two groups: *stage* and *prod*, each with only one host. `./a`.
+You should always target a host group (instead of directly targetting a host), even if that group only consists of one host.

+example of good:
+`./a deploy stage # targetting a host group`

+example of bad:
+`./a deploy example-host-01 # targetting a host directly`

 ### deploy/private/.gitignore